httpwg/http-extensions/draft-ietf-httpbis-unprompted-auth.md

 authentication parameter.

 The Signature Algorithm and Port fields are encoded as unsigned 16-bit integers in network byte order.
-The Key ID, Scheme, Host, and Real fields are length prefixed strings; they are preceded by a Length field that represents their length in bytes.
+The Key ID, Public Key, Scheme, Host, and Real fields are length prefixed strings; they are preceded by a Length field that represents their length in bytes.
 These length fields are encoded using the variable-length integer encoding from {{Section 16 of QUIC}} and MUST be encoded in the minimum number of bytes necessary.

 ## Key Exporter Output {#output}